javiabellan/optimization/readme.md

 > ### *Mediante la analítica prescriptiva se consiguen recomendaciones sobre las acciones que se han de seguir para reducir costes o mejorar los beneficios.*

 # Optimization paradigms

-1. Greedy: Solución a mano
+1. **Greedy**: Solución a mano
+   - **Travelling Salesman Problem**: At each step of the journey, visit the nearest unvisited city.
+   - **Knapsack**: Sort items in decreasing order of value per weight (V/W), then insert them into the sack in that order until there is no space.
 2. Global techinques: Techniques that are guaranteed to find the optimal solution if you give the enough time.
    - Dynamic Programming (**DP**) (backtracking, branch & bound)
    - Constraint Programming (**CP**)